apache/yunikorn-core/README.md

 and
 [CCLA](https://github.infra.cloudera.com/yunikorn-core/blob/master/CLAs/Cloudera%20CCLA_25APR2018.pdf)
 before we can accept and redistribute your contribution.
-Once these are submitted you are free to start contributing to native-toolchain.
+Once these are submitted you are free to start contributing to yunikorn-core.
 Submit these to CLA@cloudera.com.

 ### Find
 We use Github issues to track bugs for this project.
 Find an issue that you would like to